IamoBin2162/IamoBin2162.github.io/README.md

 # addr
 syntax: addr VALUE as SAVE \
-addr keyword gets the result of ptr of VALUE, saves it to SAVE
+addr keyword gets the ptr of VALUE, and then saves it to SAVE

     addr nil as nil_ptr
     puts nil_ptr